Dyspareunia

 The causes of dyspareunia can be physical, psychological, relational or sociocultural.
 Often, more than one cause contributes to the pain.

-Causes of dyspareunia may include any of the following:
+Causes of dyspareunia may include:

 • Gynaecological conditions such as vaginitis or endometriosis

-• Infections such as yeast infections or pelvic inflammatory disease
+• Infections, such as yeast infections or pelvic inflammatory disease

-• Dermatologic conditions such as lichen sclerosis
+• Dermatologic conditions, such as lichen sclerosis

 • Vaginal dryness in menopause

-• Medication side effects
+• Medication side-effects

 • Anxiety or depression

-• A past history of abuse
+• A history of abuse

 • Inadequate stimulation